acweisha/gFPCAClassif/README.md

 #> [6,]  0.34669469 -0.18249006  0.05152066
 ```

-By providing the eigenfuntions and scores, researchers are able to
+By providing the eigenfunctions and scores, researchers are able to
 interpret the values of the principal component scores and better
 understand the accounts’ posting patterns.
 The eigenfunctions are
 visualized by using the function: